 If your beloved pet has not passed on yet but you know that your time together is short, your best course of action at this point is to prepare yourself for that fateful day.

-It’s never easy, but if your dog has been sick for some time and/or is in lots of pain, then now is the time to prepare for the death of a pet.
+It’s never easy, but if your dog has been sick for some time and/or is in lots of pain, then now is the time to get your heart ready as you plan to do what’s best for your dog.
 Only you will know when the time is right for this act of kindness.